Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/use-case-descriptions.md

 A user wants to edit the details of a tool that they have already added to their account.

-1. The user navigates to the website, logs in to their account, and ends up at the homepage of the website.
+1. The user navigates to the website, logs in to their account, and ends up on the homepage of the website.

 2. The user clicks on the "General" dropdown menu and clicks on "Tools".